When it comes to paying your employees, many small business owners find themselves asking the following questions:

 Note: Employees are also generally protected by employment standard minimums (see Rule #5) whereas contractors are not.

 To properly classify employees, you’ll need to determine their working relationship and whether they are in a “contract of service,” which is an employer-employee relationship, or a “contract for services” which is a business relationship.
-To help you distinguish between different worker arrangements, the CRA has put together a list of characteristics and guidelines to follow.
-A few factors to consider include how much control the worker has over the ability to do the work, how the work is done, and what work will be done.
-This is called the Control test, which ultimately examines the organization’s degree of control over the actions of the worker.
+To help you distinguish between different worker arrangements, the CRA has put together guidelines to follow.
+A few factors to consider include how much control the worker has over the work, how the work is done, and what work will be done.
+There are also common law tests which can include examining the organization’s degree of control over the actions of the worker but also the chance of profit/risk of loss and the integration of the services being provided.

 Related: Processing payroll for your small business: What you need to know

 You’ll need to determine how often you’ll pay your employees.
 Many businesses will opt for a biweekly payroll frequency; however, this depends on your specific business needs including cash-flow cycles.
 Other options include weekly, semi-monthly, or monthly payroll frequency.
 You may also want to consider a pay frequency that makes sense for your workforce.
-For example, employees living paycheque to paycheque may struggle to make ends meet with a monthly payroll frequency.
+For example, employees living by pay cheque to pay cheque may struggle to make ends meet with a monthly payroll frequency.
 It's also important to note that a monthly frequency is not permitted in all provinces.

-When you’re setting up payroll for your small business, you’ll need to comply with your province’s employment laws.
+When you’re determining how to set up and pay employees in your small business, you’ll need to comply with your province’s employment laws.
 Accomplishing this can become increasingly complex as you hire more people.
 You’ll need to consider overtime rules, holiday pay entitlements, leave laws, and more.
 Many businesses will choose a payroll solution that helps them automate their policies and business rules so they can worry less about errors or inaccuracies.
 Employment standards typically set minimums around:

 Small businesses can be penalized for inaccurate calculation or deduction of tax, late or non-payment of remittances, wrong method of filing information returns, and wrong method of payment.